filecoin-project/fvm-docs/content/en/docs/concepts/basics/overview.md

 #### Layer 0: storage and retrieval layer

-This is the earliest version of Filecoin that could store and retrieve data.
+This is the earliest version of Filecoin blockchain that could store and retrieve data.

 #### Layer 1: the state layer